A few years ago my wife, Merry, said to me, “I’ve been hearing about this new book, Fifty Shades of Grey. I wonder if

 “I don’t think so.”

 It was an easy decision for Merry, but there were many other Christian women hearing about the book and wondering, “Should I read Fifty Shades of Grey?”
 Many women love stories about romance, and this book had become a national sensation—the book and its two sequels ranked 1-3 at the top of the New York Times paperback bestseller list.
-So many women were talking about the book that others want to become part of the conversation.
+So many women were talking about the book that others wanted to become part of the conversation.

 For some women, the decision is simple once they learn the plot.
 Others are curious and want to try it out, so to speak.
 And others can’t understand what the fuss is about.
 “This isn’t real, after all, it’s just fiction.
 It might even spice up your sex life!”